FedeDP/Clight/README.md

 For more details, check each module README.

-This softwares are distributed with a GPL license, see [COPYING](https://github.com/FedeDP/Clight/blob/master/COPYING) file for more informations.
+This softwares are distributed with GPL license, see [COPYING](https://github.com/FedeDP/Clight/blob/master/COPYING) file for more informations.